 A STR (also known as a vacation rental) is the nightly or weekly rental of dwellings, dwelling units, mobile homes, rooms or accommodations, excluding hotel and motels, for less than 30 consecutive days, including but not limited to: single family dwellings, duplexes, multi-family dwellings, townhomes, condominiums, time share or similar dwellings.
 Many hosting sites provide a service to clients listing their properties online for rent to wide audience groups online.
 Some examples include, but are not limited to: VRBO, Airbnb, HomeAway, Trip Advisor, and many other vacation rental hosting sites.

-Any property in unincorporated Grand County which is being rented for less than 30 days must be registered with Grand County’s short term rental (STR) program.
-If your property resides in the Town of Winter Park, Fraser, or Grand Lake, your property may be required to register with the specific town, as each town has its own application process, fee structure, and regulations.
+Any property in unincorporated Grand County which is being rented for less than 30 consecutive days must be registered with Grand County’s short term rental (STR) program.
+If your property is located in the town of Winter Park, Fraser, Granby, Grand Lake, Hot Sulphur Springs or Kremmling, your property may be required to register with the specific town, as each town has its own application process, fee structure, and regulations.

 If you are using your property to generate income in Grand County, as described above, you must have a current Colorado sales Tax ID (Form CR 0100), issued by the Colorado Department of Revenue.
 The property owner or property manager shall be responsible for remitting County sales tax and lodging tax.